pcda17/pcda17.github.io/PCDA Final Projects - Freedom and Democracy.md

-# History of "Freedom" and "Democracy"
+# History of 'Freedom' and 'Democracy'

 ## Student aim at start of semester: